grafana/mimir/pkg/scheduler/DESIGN.md

 The `RequestQueue` subservice embedded into the scheduler process is responsible for all decisions regarding enqueuing and dequeuing of query requests.
-While the `RequestQueue`'s responsibilities are relatively broad, including the domain logic for querier-worker connection lifecycles and graceful startup/shutdown logic, the queuing logic is isolated into a "tree queue" structure and its associated queue algorithms.
+While the `RequestQueue`'s responsibilities are relatively broad, including management of querier-worker connection lifecycles and graceful startup/shutdown, the queuing logic is isolated into a "tree queue" structure and its associated queue algorithms.

 ### Tree Queue: What and Why

 The "tree queue" structure serves the purpose of a discrete priority queue.
-Rather than a single queue, the requests are split into many queues, each of which is located at a leaf node in the tree structure.
+The requests are split into many queues, each of which is located at a leaf node in the tree structure.

 The tree structure enables some of the specific requirements of our queue selection algorithms: